karstendavidbakker/Prototype/README.md

 28. Connect the Vin pin D of the prototyping board to the 5V Vin pin of the Arduino.
 29. Connect the GND pin of the prototyping board to the GND pin of the Arduino.

+30. Connect the Arduino via USB connection to your PC.
+31. In the Arduino IDE environment, load and upload the following code.
+32. Remove the Arduino and conenct it via USB to pin 4 of the Pi.

 **ARDUINO CODE**